Lecithin-Sphingomyelin Ratio (Amniotic Fluid)

 have diabetes or kidney disease, for example, your provider may want the value to

-be greater than 3.5:1 to make sure that your baby's lungs are mature.
+be greater than 3.5:1.
+This is to make sure that your baby's lungs are mature.

 How is this test done?

-This test requires a sample of amniotic fluid.
-Amniotic fluid can be collected in
+This test is done with a sample of amniotic fluid.
+Amniotic fluid can be collected

 Amniocentesis.
-Your healthcare provider will insert a long needle through the abdomen and into the
+Your healthcare provider will insert a long needle through your belly (abdomen) and

 Direct collection from vaginal fluid.
-If your water breaks, your healthcare provider can collect amniotic fluid that pools
+If your water breaks, your healthcare provider can collect amniotic fluid from your

 Does this test pose any risks?

-If amniocentesis is performed, the risks of complications are rare but can include:
+If amniocentesis is done, the risks can include: